logicuniverse/manifesto/README.md

 We believe logic essence should be a common heritage of logical reality.
 By publishing this specification, the ZYModel framework is dedicated as **Defensive Prior Art**, ensuring the core topological principles remain open and free from restrictive patenting by any party.

+Individual releases of the ZYModel™ Specification and its core theoretical manifesto are archived on Zenodo for long-term preservation and defensive prior art.

 **Licensing & Use**

 Any functional implementation, derivative work, or architectural subset that adopts this specific tripartite logical structure is recognized as an implementation of the **ZYModel Specification**.
 It is a core community standard that such implementations honor the attribution requirements of the **Creative Commons Attribution 4.0 International (CC-BY-4.0) License**.